Almac Introduces selectAZymeTM

 The rapid scale-up from biocatalyst screening to production prompted the recent paradigm shift to bioprocessing acceptance for the synthesis of APIs and fine chemicals.
 Biocatalysis is Almac’s first choice for any scale-up of chiral chemistry due to the cost, efficiency, robustness and ‘green’ benefits that result.

 Metabolite synthesis is another tool within selectAZyme’s service offering providing access to both oxidative and glycosylated products.
 Almac has implemented state-of-the-art biocatalytic technology for rapid metabolite synthesis, isolation and structural identification.
 Almac has developed recombinant P450 technology for accessing metabolites at mg to 100s grams.
 These enzymes, which mimic human P450 systems, are a powerful tool for accessing metabolites rapidly.
-Moody further elaborates, “The marriage of microbial and recombinant enzymes is a real powerhouse in accessing difficult to synthesize metabolites.
+Moody further elaborates, “The marriage of microbial and recombinant enzymes is a real powerhouse in accessing difficult to synthesise metabolites.
 The scale-up capability allows Almac to rapidly take “hits” from conception to gram delivery as and when the customer requires the products.”
 In addition, Almac can also supply radiolabelled versions of these metabolites utilizing their in-house Isotope Chemistry group.

 Almac also offers technology consultancy, aiding and supporting clients to set-up and run enzyme screening and scale-up in their own labs.
 Almac does not impose any IP roadblocks to implementing the technology and provides a simple and direct path for customers to access the benefits of biocatalysis.
 Recently Dr. David Rozzell, a world renowned authority in biocatalysis, has signed-on as Scientific Advisor to help Almac advance the technology.

-For media enquiries, please contact Tristan Jervis or Alex Heeley on +44 (0) 207 861 3938 or e-mail: email@example.com.
+For media enquiries, please contact Tristan Jervis or Alex Heeley on +44 (0) 207 861 3938 or e-mail: [email protected].

 Notes to Editors: